-This rule change request from the Australian Energy Market Operator (AEMO) seeks to narrow the circumstances in which compensation is payable in connection with AEMO intervention events.
-The rule change request proposes that compensation no longer be payable to participants who are affected by an intervention (i.e. dispatched differently) if that intervention does not trigger “intervention pricing” under the revised “regional reference node test”.
+The Australian Energy Market Commission (AEMC) has published a final rule which narrows the circumstances in which compensation is payable in connection with Australian Energy Market Operator (AEMO) intervention events.
+The final rule provides that compensation will no longer be payable to participants who are affected by an intervention (i.e. dispatched differently) if that intervention does not trigger “intervention pricing” under the revised “regional reference node test”.

-If the rule is made as proposed, the practical effect will be that affected participant compensation is no longer payable if the intervention is to obtain a security service that is not traded in the market (e.g. system strength).
+The practical effect of the final rule is that affected participant compensation is no longer payable if the intervention is to obtain a security service that is not traded in the market (e.g. system strength).

-The AEMO rule change request responds to a recommendation made by the Commission in the final report of its Investigation into intervention mechanisms in the NEM.
-The Commission recommended that affected participant compensation should not be payable in certain circumstances (namely, in connection with security related interventions).
-This would create consistency between constraints and security related interventions and reduce costs to consumers.
-This is the subject of this rule change request.
+This final rule follows an AEMO rule change request which actioned a recommendation made by the Commission in the final report of its Investigation into intervention mechanisms in the NEM.
+The Commission recommended that affected participant compensation should not be payable in connection with security related interventions.
+This final determination and rule give effect to that recommendation.

 On 24 October 2019 the AEMC published a consultation paper seeking stakeholder input on the proposal to narrow the circumstances in which compensation is payable in connection with AEMO intervention events.